SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/CollectionTypes.md

   ```
 -->

-Note that the type of the `someInts` variable is inferred to be `[Int]`
-from the type of the initializer.

-Alternatively, if the context already provides type information,
-such as a function argument or an already typed variable or constant,
+Both approaches produce the same result.
+However, the empty array literal (`[]`) is the preferred way to
+initialize an empty array because it is more concise and aligns with
+the style guidelines used throughout this guide.

+In both cases, you can use the empty array literal (`[]`) to
-you can create an empty array with an empty array literal,
+reassign an empty array to an existing variable:
-which is written as `[]`
-(an empty pair of square brackets):

 ```swift
 someInts.append(3)